ronaldchacon/my_blog/README.md

 Blog
 ---
-The second application for my 12-App-Challenge.
-Blog is a simple application, that allows a user to create blog posts.
+The second application for my 12-App-Challenge. my_blog is a simple application, that allows a user to create blog posts.

 Technology Used
 ---